wgmo/graphtik/docs/source/operations.rst

 in a computation graph; those are its input-data **needs**, and the output-data it **provides**.

-The :class:`FunctionalOperation` provides a lightweight wrapper around an arbitrary function to define those specifications.
+The :class:`.FunctionalOperation` provides a lightweight wrapper around an arbitrary function to define those specifications.

 .. autoclass:: graphtik.op.FunctionalOperation